dannyadkins/ebm-test/README.md

 using softplus is critical here because we can learn from any high-energy data while getting really good at low-energy data tanh saturates quickly at extremes so it doesnt really learn as much from fake data i think, gradient becomes zero for anything that looks fake need one of the activations because otherwise totally unstable, it just learns to hyper maximize low energy for the real data

+# Sequential
+similar but uses mean pooling... trying to think of a simple example that breaks the mean pooling